hanabi/hanabi.github.io/README.md

   * give play clues
   * give save clues to cards that are on chop
   * clue off-chop 5s
-* Thus, in the *Early Game*, if someone jumps ahead and ignores all of the *Play Clues* and *Save Clues* on the board to clue an off-chop 5, this is very strange, and would usually communicate an advanced strategy like a *Finesse*.
+* Thus, in the *Early Game*, if someone jumps ahead and ignores all of the *Play Clues* and *Save Clues* on the board to number-clue an off-chop 5, this is very strange, and would usually communicate an advanced strategy like a *Finesse*.
 * However, if by cluing the 5, it moved that player's *Finesse Position* card to a playable card, then the point of the 5's clue may have been to set up a *Finesse* or *Bluff* of some kind.
 * Subsequently, if you see that an off-chop 5's clue allowed a *Finesse* or *Bluff* to occur, then you should not read very strongly into the original 5's clue.
+* Note that rarely, *Setup Clues* can also be given to 5's in the middle of the hand that don't modify the *Finesse Position*.
+The point of this is to allow valid *Layered Finesses* to occur that "skip" over the 5.

 ### The Setup Finesse

-* In the *Early Game*, it is common to clue a 5 on slot 1 as a *Setup Clue*.
+* In the *Early Game*, it is common to number-clue a 5 on slot 1 as a *Setup Clue*.
 This is usually followed up by a *Finesse* or *Bluff* on the new *Finesse Position* (slot 2).
 * However, if the *Setup Clue* is never followed up, the player who received the *Setup Clue* should blind-play their new *Finesse Position* card.
+* One problem with the *Setup Finesse* is that sometimes, in the *Early Game*, people clue on off-chop 5s as a "stall" clue.
+And sometimes, they clue an off chop 5s as a *Setup Finesse*.
+How can everyone tell the difference?
+* The way to tell the difference is the "2 Thing Rule", which states that it is a *Setup Finesse* if there are at least 2 other things to do that are better than cluing an off-chop 5 (from the perspective of the player blind-playing into the *Setup Finesse*).
+* Players should keep in mind the "2 Thing Rule" is tricky in that it has information asymmetry: if there are ONLY 2 things to do in 2 separate hands, then those 2 players will NOT know that a *Setup Finesse* has occurred.
+All players will have to keep this in mind until the *Setup Finesse* has been demonstrated.

 ### Cluing Off-Chop 2s